ActiveIntelligentSystemsLab/sgm_gpu_ros/README.md

 ## Limitations

 - Maximum disparity has to be 128
-- PATH_AGGREGATION parameter must be set to 4 or 8
 - Image width and height must be a divisible by 4

 ## Troubleshooting